How to not sweat on your electric bike commute? What are the right things to do when you arrive at your destination?

 Have a sealed plastic bag ready

 Having a plastic bag or two is handy to seal away your sweaty clothes for future washing at home or disposal.
 If you keep a sealed plastic bag in the office, you can then bring used biking gear home once a week in one go, instead of taking it home every day.
-Saves space in travels bags, but requires several sets of biking gear.
+Saves space in travel bags, but requires several sets of biking gear.

-An alternative or a complementary strategy would be to drive to work one day a week with what you will wear for the next four days and having extra storage space in the office.
+An alternative or a complementary strategy would be to drive to work one day a week with what you will wear for the next four days and have extra storage space in the office.